 All members must carry a minimum of $100,000 of liability insurance on any boat they use during any Fishers of Men Tournament.
 Failure to do so, or reporting of false information will result in disqualification of catch.
 Participants must include the company name and either the policy number or the name of the agent binding the coverage on the entry form for each tournament

 21. VIOLATION OF RULES AND DISQUALIFICATION

 The violation of a tournament rule by either team member may result in weight loss, the loss of weight up to a particular time in the tournament day (eligible for a restart), loss of weight for the entire day, disqualification for the entire tournament or, in an extreme circumstance, ineligibility to participate in future FOM events.
-If a team is diqualified from a tournament their weight will be recorded as 0 lb.
-However they will still receive tournament points as if they had just caught no fish.
+If a team is disqualified from a tournament their weight will be recorded as 0 lb.
+However, they will still receive tournament points as if they had just caught no fish.
 If the director feels that their violation was a willful attempt to gain an unfair advantage or to intentionally cheat, then the director has the right to refuse entry from that team or team members in the future and may inform all other Fishers of Men directors of the situation.

 22. RULES ENFORCEMENT